DestinyVolt/D-D/Squiddle/Squiddle.md

 Starting at 2nd level, you can add your Intelligence modifiers to your initiative rolls.

 **Wizard 3:** \
-Immovable Object, Hold Person
+Tasha's Mind Whip, Hold Person

 **Wizard 4:** \
-Mirror Image, Phantasmal Force \
+Immovable Object, Find Vehicle (UA) \
 Consume Brain (Booming Blade but Psychic) \
-Mounted Combatant
+Gift of the Gem Dragon (+1 INT)

 **Wizard 5:** \
 Slow, Tiny Servant